Skip to nav Skip to content

 Why Choose CHKD?

-The Macon and Joan Brock Virginia Health Sciences at Old Dominion University Child and Adolescent Psychiatry Fellowship Program at CHKD is thoughtfully designed to meet the evolving needs of pediatric mental health care, combining advanced clinical training, expert mentorship, and a full continuum of care within one integrated system.
+The Child and Adolescent Psychiatry Fellowship Program at CHKD is thoughtfully designed to meet the evolving needs of pediatric mental health care, combining advanced clinical training, expert mentorship, and a full continuum of care within one integrated system.

 The program launched in 2023 as part of CHKD’s major expansion of pediatric mental health services in Hampton Roads.
-This community-driven effort is focused on improving access to high-quality care while training the next generation of child and adolescent psychiatrists.
+This community-driven effort focuses on improving access to high-quality mental health care while training the next generation of child and adolescent psychiatrists.

 Fellows develop the clinical judgment, psychotherapy skills, and adaptability needed to succeed in academic medicine, hospital-based practice, and community settings.
 Training emphasizes a whole-child approach, integrating biological, psychological, social, and structural perspectives.